 Using wavefront-guided LASIK enables our LASIK surgeons to deliver the most precise results possible during your procedure.
 This not only expands the amount of people who are considered candidates for LASIK, but it increases the likelihood that you'll achieve 20/20 vision or better during your procedure.

 Please contact Seeta Eye Centers today to schedule your free wavefront-guided LASIK consultation.
-We serve patients in Poughkeepsie, Fishkill, and the nearby Hudson Valley areas.
+We serve patients in Poughkeepsie, Yorktown, and the nearby Hudson Valley areas.